davidmoten/aws-lightweight-client-java/README.md

 | 512MB  | 0.3s           | 0.3s |
 | 2GB    | 0.1s           | 0.1s |

 Except for the 2GB case I measured cold-start runtimes several times and then 5-10 or so warm runtimes for each case.
-More data was gathered for the 2GB case below.
+Much more data was gathered for the 2GB case below.

 **Lambda runtimes for 2GB Memory in seconds**